duckietown/book-devmanual-software/src/intermediate/simulation/gym-simulation-in-duckietown.md

 Daphne also found that having to charge the battery of her robot, set up her Duckietown loop, place her Duckiebot on the loop, connect to it, and run the part of the pipeline that had to be tested every time she or someone in her team wanted to merge new changes into the codebase was extremely time-consuming.

 Moreover, Daphne and her real Duckiebot only have access to a small Duckietown loop.
-However she wants to ensure that her algorithms work in the most complicated and busy environments of Duckietown.
+However, she wants to ensure that her algorithms work in the most complicated and busy environments of Duckietown.

 All of the above were compelling reasons for Daphne to start looking at full-stack simulators that would allow her to simultaneously address the shortcomings of unit testing, the inconvenience of manual testing, and the ability to test scenarios that are not possible or too risky in real life.